Miriam Sorace

 About

-I am currently a Political Data Scientist for the UK's Labour Party and an Associate Professor in Comparative Politics at the University of Reading.
-I am a Visiting Researcher at the University of Oxford (DPIR), a Senior Visiting Fellow at the London School of Economics (Data Science Institute), and a Visiting Asst.
-Professor in Political Behaviour at Royal Holloway, University of London.
+I am currently an Associate Professor in Comparative Politics at the University of Reading and PI of the UKRI-funded project: DIVIDED: Inequality & Polarization Prevention.
+I am a Senior Visiting Fellow at the London School of Economics (Data Science Institute).

 CV